jijingdeyi/NLG-fusion/README.md

 # Text-guided infrared and visible image fusion

-This is the official implementation of our paper "".
+This is the implementation code of our paper "".

 To begin with, you need to create your own virtual environment.
 We provide our environment configuration in `environment.yml`.
 You just need to activate your environment and run
 ```shell